jiahecui/SenAOReFoc/README.md

 To make general inquiries about how to use the software, or how to modify the software for integration into existing hardware, please email <jiahe.cui@eng.ox.ac.uk>

+## How to cite

+If you're using any modified version of this software for your work, please cite the metapaper associated with this software on arXiv for now.
+If you're performing remote focusing using the calibration procedure set out in this software, please also cite either [@Cui2021Biophotonics] or [@Cui2021OpticsExpress].

 ## Licence